amanstacker/schema-package/README.md

 * <strong>Manage Conflict</strong>: If two or more schema plugins used on same website.
 They may confict and throw error in schema validator tool.
 Using Schema Package keep required schema markup
 * <strong>Easy To Use UI</strong>: No need to reload schema package dashboard again and again to complete setup.
 Its a single page dashboard which is very fast in navigation.
 * <strong>Compatibility</strong>: Automate schema markup for the plugins who generate schema related contents.
 You can find the compatibility list down the order.
+* <strong>JSON-LD in Rest API</strong>: Include the generated Schema.org JSON-LD markup in WordPress REST API responses for supported post types.
+Useful for headless setups or external integrations.
 * <strong>MicroData Cleaner</strong>: Since JSON-LD is the preferred format for structured data, Schema Package helps remove any legacy microdata injected by themes or plugins, ensuring your markup stays clean and consistent.
 * <strong>RDFa Cleaner</strong>: Since JSON-LD is the preferred format for structured data, Schema Package helps remove any legacy RDFa injected by themes or plugins, ensuring your markup stays clean and consistent.
 * <strong>Default Data Option</strong>: Set global fallback values for schema fields to prevent errors and save time when dynamic data is missing.